loganfreeman/configuration/ruby_contants.md

 - The constant is looked up in the parent and its ancestors.

 - If the lookup fails, const_missing is invoked in the parent.
 The default implementation of const_missing raises NameError, but it can be overridden.

+Rails autoloading
+---
+**Rails autoloads files with Kernel#load when config.cache_classes is false, the default in development mode, and with Kernel#require otherwise, the default in production mode.**